Pseudorapidity density distributions of charged particles and transverse momentum spectra of identified particles in pp collisions in PACIAE 4.0 model: RESULTS AND DISCUSSION

 Similarly to Fig. \ref{fig2}, Fig. \ref{fig4} shows the pseudorapidity density distributions of charged particles in pp collisions at various collision energies, ranging from $\sqrt{s}=$ 0.9 TeV to 13 TeV at LHC.
 For all collision energies, the agreement between the model results (red open triangles) and the experimental data is excellent.
-One can see that both partonic rescattering and hadronic rescattering can increase the multiplicity of charged particles at higher collision energies because the rescattering effects play an important role, explained before.
+One can see that both partonic rescattering and hadronic rescattering can increase the multiplicity of charged particles at higher collision energies because the rescattering effects play an important role, as explained before.
 As the collision energy increases, the partonic rescattering effect becomes dominant because of the large number of partons created.
 One also can observe that the pseudorapidity density of charged particles increases at midrapidity, reflecting the higher multiplicity of charged particles produced at higher collision energies.
 The model also accurately captures the broadening of the pseudorapidity distribution at each collision energy.

-Similarly to Fig. \ref{fig3}, Fig. \ref{fig5} shows the transverse momentum spectra of identified particles ($\pi^++\pi^-$, $K^++K^-$, and $p+\bar{p}$) produced at midrapidity in pp collisions at various collision energies, ranging from $\sqrt{s}=$ 0.9 TeV to 13 TeV.
+Similarly to Fig. \ref{fig3}, Fig. \ref{fig5} shows the transverse momentum spectra of identified particles ($\pi^++\pi^-$, $K^++K^-$, and $p+\bar{p}$) produced at midrapidity as well as the ratios of Model/Data in pp collisions at various collision energies, ranging from $\sqrt{s}=$ 0.9 TeV to 13 TeV.
 The simulated results agree well with the experimental data in the entire $p_{\rm T}$ range for all collision energies.
 The maximum $p_{\rm T}$ is cut at 10 GeV/c.
-The interplay between the partonic rescattering effect and hadronic rescattering effect are there to reshape the details of the particle spectra to some extent, close to experimental data, for all collision energies.
+The interplay between the partonic rescattering effect and hadronic rescattering effect reshapes the details of the particle spectra to some extent, bringing them closer to experimental data across all collision energies.
 Again, the results in Fig. \ref{fig4} and Fig. \ref{fig5} are reproduced simultaneously with the same set of model parameters at a given collision energy.
 These results demonstrate its ability to describe the particle production in pp collisions over a wide range of collision energies.

+To further validate the performance of PACIAE 4.0 model in pp collisions, Fig. \ref{fig8} shows the simulated results of $K/\pi$ and $p/\pi$ particle ratios at collision energies $\sqrt{s}=0.9, 2.76$ and 5.02 TeV.
+The corresponding experimental results are also shown.
+Overall, the general trends of particle ratios are well reproduced.
+Some sensitivities of the particle ratios at high $p_{\rm T}$ to the partonic rescattering and/or hadronic rescattering are observed.